tnVn1995/JobPostsAnalysis/JobPostsAnalysis/README.md

   Data is scraped directly from [Indeed](https://www.indeed.com/) using BeautifulSoup and Python.
 The data include two files.
 The IndeedJobPosts.csv file contains information about job title, company name, location and the url link for job description.
 The JobDescription contains information about the job description for each url link from the IndeedJobPosts.csv.
 The job postings are scraped within a valid time period defined by Indeed (jobs that are still valid).

+# Requirements

+Run the following commands to setup environment (make sure Anaconda is installed)

+> make create_environment

+Activate the environment

+> conda activate JobPostsAnalysis

+Run script to scrape from Indeed

+> make Indeedscrape

 Project Organization
 ------------